TempGenomics-RCN/website/index.md

 ## Contact

 For more information on the working group, contact **Rene Clark:** rene.clark[at]rutgers.edu.
-For more information on the virtual lecture series and/or Twitter conference, contact **Brendan Reid**.
+For more information on the virtual lecture series and/or Twitter conference, contact **Brendan Reid:** br450[at]rutgers.edu.